rklymentiev/py-for-neuro/chapters/chapter6.md

 </opt>

 <opt text="1.5IQR and mean±2std methods result in the same amount of possible outliers" correct="true">
-mean±2std method resulted in a larger amount of possible outliers (19) compared to 1.5IQR method (2).
+mean±2std method resulting in a larger amount of possible outliers (19) compared to 1.5IQR method (2).
 </opt>
 </choice>